kosmojs/kosmojs/docs/api-server/development-workflow.md

 **Why this model?**

 Different concerns in your application often have different needs.
-Your public marketing site might need SSG capabilities, your customer app needs authentication flows, and your admin panel requires different access patterns.
+Your public marketing site might need SSR capabilities, your customer app needs authentication flows, and your admin panel requires different access patterns.
 Running them on separate ports with independent configurations means: